oslabs-beta/kalibrate/README.md

 ## About

-Kalibrate is a all-in-one, free and open source tool to make managing and monitoring your Apache Kafka clusters a breeze.
+Kalibrate is an all-in-one, free and open source tool to make managing and monitoring your Apache Kafka clusters a breeze.
 It's easy to set up and provides a friendly user experience.
 Simply login or create an account, then connect to your Kafka instances to get started.